Sri Lanka’s South Coast Beaches – Worth Visiting In Low Season?

 Is Unawatuna worth visiting during low season – Yes

 There is a bar scene in Unawatuna.
 Plenty of cheap accommodation to choose from during the low season.
 A quaint, scenic beach down the road.
 Also, Galle is around the corner, so you can always make a day trip to explore the famous city walls.

-I wouldn’t describe our previous destination, Unawatuna as booming, but there was a bar scene and it make for an enjoyable night out.
+I wouldn’t describe our previous destination, Unawatuna as booming, but there was a bar scene and it makes for an enjoyable night out.
 From what I read I expected our final one of Sri Lanka’s south coast beaches, Hikkaduwa to be fairly similar.
 I can confidently say, it wasn’t.

 Before arriving in Hikkaduwa, we heard that there was a lively backpacker scene there.
 We didn’t expect a non-stop party due to us travelling there is low season, but we expected a few lively-ish bars and restaurants with a few people enjoying themselves.